Skip to main content

 ADNL address

-Each participant has a 256-bit ADNL Address.
+Each participant in the network possesses a 256-bit ADNL Address.

-Encryption & security
+Encryption and security

 Neighbor tables